-Pancreatitis in Dogs: Symptoms, Bloodwork, and Treatment
+Pancreatitis in Dogs: Symptoms, Bloodwork, Treatment (2026 Guide)

 Pancreatitis is inflammation of the pancreas that causes vomiting, abdominal pain, and loss of appetite.
 It ranges from mild (recovers in days) to severe (life-threatening).
 Early recognition and treatment are critical.